b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 — *[Sealing](https://www.churchofjesuschrist.org/study/history/topics/sealing?lang=eng&id=p7-p8#p7)*, *Adoption Sealings*, Church History Topics, churchofjesuschrist.org

 Oh.
-It was doctrine until it wasn't anymore?
+It was [[Doctrine]] until it wasn't anymore?
 Good thing we have a living prophet who obtains, understands, and disseminates God's will to us so that we don't have to change or revert years down the road.

 ...
 If this practice started under Brigham Young, explicitly stated "after Joseph Smith's death," uh... does... does that mean that Joseph didn't get sealed to his parents or children?
 This whole idea stemmed from Joseph's revelation, right?
 So...
 Who did he get sealed to?